Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Cross-section determination

 where $N_{\theX}$ and $N_{\psitwos}$ are the observed signal yields of $\theX$ and $\psitwos$ mesons, and $\epsilon_{\theX}$ and $\epsilon_{\psitwos}$ are the total efficiencies, respectively.
-The yields of prompt \theX and \psitwos mesons and those from $b$-hadron decays are determined in each $(\pt,y)$ interval from a two-dimensional extended binned maximum-likelihood fit to the $\jpsipipi$ invariant-mass spectrum and the pseudodecay-time distribution.
+The yields of prompt \theX and \psitwos mesons and those from $b$-hadron decays are determined in each $(\pt,y)$ interval from a two-dimensional extended binned maximum-likelihood fit to the $\jpsipipi$ invariant-mass spectrum and the pseudo-decay-time distribution.
+As the trigger thresholds varied for different periods of data taking, the signal yields and efficiencies are determined separately for each year.

+For the invariant-mass model, the sum of two double-sided Crystal Ball ($F_{\rm DSCB}$) functions~\cite{DESY-F31-86-02} is used to describe the $\psitwos$ signal.
+The two $F_{\rm DSCB}$ functions share a common mean ($\mu$) and have different width parameters $\sigma_{1}^{\psitwos}$ and $\sigma_{2}^{\psitwos}$.
+The relative fraction ($f$) of the $F_{\rm DSCB}$ functions is determined from simulation.
+The radiative-tail parameters of the $F_{\rm DSCB}$ functions ($\alpha_l,\alpha_r,n$) are parameterised as a function of the mass resolution, which is obtained using simulated samples.
+The combinatorial background in the \psitwos signal window, defined by $M_{\jpsipipi}$ within the 3650--3720\mevcc interval, is described by an exponential function ($F_{\rm Exp}$) with the slope parameter $(c_0)$ freely varied.
+The invariant-mass model for the selected $\psitwos$ candidates can be written as